-- · sales of the SWU component of LEU,

-- · sales of natural uranium, and

-- · sales of enriched uranium product that include both the natural uranium and SWU components of LEU.
+- sales of the SWU component of LEU, - · sales of natural uranium hexafluoride, uranium concentrates or uranium conversion, and - · sales of enriched uranium product that include both the natural uranium hexafluoride and SWU components of LEU.

 Our Technical Solutions segment reflects our technical, manufacturing, engineering, and operations services offered to public and private sector customers, including engineering and testing activities as well as technical and resource support currently being performed by the Company.
 This includes the HALEU Operation Contract and other contracts with public and private sector customers.